FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/8-Hydraulic.rst

    gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-In this lesson, we begin setting up hydraulic structures (culverts, weirs) in the FLO-2D project using QGIS.
-The workflow involves importing a shapefile, adjusting symbology, verifying flow direction, and preparing the geometry and elevation data.
+This video gives a review of the hydraulic structures lesson.
+Follow the steps below to complete the lesson.

 Set-up Culvert Structures
 -------------------------------